 Section 2.
 President

-The President shall exercise general supervision over the affairs of the Association under the Board of Directors.
+The President shall exercise general supervision over the affairs of the Board of Directors, in coordination with the University’s designated staff person.

-The President’s duties and responsibilities include, but are not limited to, the following::
+The President’s duties and responsibilities include, but are not limited to, the following:

 Call to order and preside at all meetings of the Association, the Board of Directors, and the Executive Committee